Sign up for Fall 2025 Workshops and Information Sessions!

 Fellowships 101: Introduction to External Funding for Graduate School

-Fellowships allow you to receive a salary and tuition, set your own research agenda, earn prestige and develop career networks.
+Fellowships allow you to receive a salary and tuition, set your own research agenda, earn prestige and develop career enhancing networks.
 In this session we’ll cover the basics, including where to search for funding and what goes into a successful application.
 Learn about opportunities to work in national and international labs.
-External funding is not just for US citizens!
+External funding is not just for U.S. citizens!
 We’ll discuss options for international students as well.

 Research Study/Awards Design your own projects, affiliate with, or take classes at an academic or research institution.
 Many students do thesis or dissertation research abroad.
 Special grants are available in the arts, journal and communications, business, STEM, and public health advocates.
 Consider the Fulbright- National Geographic Storytelling Fellowship.